 Wet scrubbers operate by spraying the incoming gas stream with a scrubbing solution containing a neutralizing chemical, which destroys the harmful gas.
 This process is illustrated above.

-The effectiveness of the scrubbing solution in removal of harmful gases depends on the concentration of the scrubbing chemical, which is continuously being depleted during the process.
+The effectiveness of the scrubbing solution in removal of harmful gases depends on the concentration of the scrubbing chemical, which is continuously depleted throughout the process.
 Scrubbing chemical concentration must be maintained to ensure effectiveness of the scrubber.

 Control of the scrubbing solution strength can be achieved by either of the following methods:

-- Batch Scrubbing: Starts with an initially high concentration of scrubbing chemical, that is allowed to reach near depletion, followed by blowdown and replenishment by fresh, full strength scrubber solution.
+- Batch Scrubbing: Starts with an initially high concentration of scrubbing chemical that is allowed to reach near depletion, followed by blowdown and replenishment by fresh, full strength scrubber solution.

-If the scrubber uses strong caustic (10-15% NaOH), pH control is not suggested since the exposure of the pH glass to high concentration of caustic will attack the pH glass, thus destroying the electrode.
+If the scrubber uses strong caustic (10-15% NaOH), pH control is not recommended because the exposure of the pH glass to high concentration of caustic will attack the pH glass, thus destroying the electrode.
 The pH response curve follows a strong acid/base titration curve, which results in a reading that only drops back on-scale near a point of complete exhaustion of the caustic, followed by a sudden drop at the exhaustion point.

 If a measurable decrease in conductivity is detected as the scrubbing solution is depleted, then the scrubbing chemical concentration can be measured.
-One example of this is batch scrubbing of chlorine gas (Cl2), using strong caustic (10-15% NaOH).
+One example of this is batch scrubbing of chlorine gas (Cl2) using strong caustic (10-15% NaOH).

-SENSORS & INSTRUMENTATION
+WET SCRUBBER SENSORS & INSTRUMENTATION

-Information to Know Before Selecting a Sensor
+Factors to Consider Before Selecting a Sensor

-It’s important to gather information about the scrubber application prior to selecting sensors.
+It is important to gather information about the scrubber application prior to selecting sensors.